Merlin Holland: Work

 Holland has studied and researched Wilde's life for more than thirty years.
 He is the co-editor, with Rupert Hart-Davis, of The Complete Letters of Oscar Wilde.
-He is the editor of Irish Peacock and Scarlet Marquess, the first uncensored version of his grandfather's 1895 trials.
+He is the editor of Irish Peacock and Scarlet Marquess, the first uncensored version of his grandfather's 1895 civil trial.
 (The book is titled The Real Trial of Oscar Wilde for release in the US.)

 Holland has criticised Richard Ellmann's 1987 biography, Oscar Wilde, as inaccurate, particularly his claim that Wilde had syphilis and transmitted it to Constance.
 According to The Guardian, Holland has "unearthed medical evidence within private family letters, which has enabled a doctor to determine the likely cause of Constance's death.
 The letters reveal symptoms nowadays associated with multiple sclerosis but apparently wrongly diagnosed by her two doctors.
 One, an unnamed German 'nerve doctor', resorted to dubious remedies and the other, Luigi Maria Bossi, conducted a botched operation that days later claimed her life."

 Holland has also written The Wilde Album, a small volume that included hitherto unpublished photographs of Wilde.
-The book focuses on how the scandal caused by Wilde's trials affected his family, most notably his wife, Constance, and their children, Cyril and Vyvyan.
+The book concerns how the scandal caused by Wilde's trials affected his family, most notably his wife, Constance, and their children, Cyril and Vyvyan.

 In 2006, his book Oscar Wilde: A Life in Letters was published, and his volume Coffee with Oscar Wilde, an imagined conversation with Wilde, was released in the autumn of 2007.
 Holland also wrote A Portrait of Oscar Wilde (2008), which reveals Wilde through manuscripts and letters from the Lucia Moreira Salles collection, located at The Morgan Library & Museum in New York City.

-In addition, Holland has also worked as a wine writer and occasionally written features for Country Life, and The Oldie.
+In addition, Holland has also published features about wine and occasional articles for the magazines Country Life and The Oldie.

-In July 2013, Holland gave the keynote address for a symposium on Oscar Wilde presented by The Santa Fe Opera.
-The address surveyed the popular and critical attitudes towards Wilde and his work from the end of his life to the present day.
+In July 2013, Holland gave the main address for a symposium on Oscar Wilde presented by The Santa Fe Opera.
+The address surveyed the popular and critical attitudes towards Wilde and his work from the end of his life to the present time.
 The symposium was given in conjunction with the opera company's world premiere presentations of Oscar, composed by Theodore Morrison with a libretto written by John Cox and the composer.

-Holland's play The Trials of Oscar Wilde, co-authored with John O'Connor and re-enacting the 1895 trials of Lord Queensberry for libel and Oscar Wilde for gross indecency, toured the United Kingdom in 2014 in a production by the European Arts Company.
+Holland's play The Trials of Oscar Wilde, co-authored with John O'Connor and re-enacting the 1895 trials of Lord Queensberry for libel and Oscar Wilde for gross indecency, toured the United Kingdom in 2014 as a production by the European Arts Company.

+In October 2025 Holland published After Oscar: The Legacy of a Scandal, his long anticipated retrospective which debunks many biographical misunderstandings, and family myths, that have developed since Wilde's release from prison in 1897 and his death in 1900.